-Anyone who is in any type of vehicle accident should call the police immediately.
-The police will make a formal report that will be used as the record of the accident.
-Too often accounts of an accident vary as time passes.
 Write down the make and model of the vehicles involved, take down the license number and name of the other driver, take lots of photos, and see if there are any witnesses.
-Note the condition of your driver.
+Note the condition of your rideshare driver.
 Was he or she driving recklessly?
-Was the driver?
 Could he or she be drunk?
-And if you need medical attention, please call an ambulance.
+If you need medical attention, call an ambulance.

 to find a John Foy office near you

 What Uber or Lyft Drivers Should Do if They’ve Been in an Accident

 Uber or Lyft drivers who have had an accident should contact their company immediately.
 It’s important you do not talk to an insurance representative without consulting an Uber and Lyft rideshare attorney in Atlanta first.

 You have more rights than you may realize.
 For example, under Georgia law, not wearing a seatbelt is inadmissible.
 Don’t let an insurance agent lull you into believing that you’re dealing with anything other than a multi-billion dollar company that only wants to protect its interests.